-BMJ raises concerns over the effectiveness of a costly and invasive procedure for melanomaJanuary 8th, 2013 in Cancer /
+BMJ raises concerns over the effectiveness of a costly and invasive procedure for melanomaJanuary 8, 2013 in Medicine & Health / Cancer

 A special report published by the BMJ today finds that thousands of melanoma patients around the world are undergoing an expensive and invasive procedure called sentinel node biopsy, despite a lack of clear evidence and concerns that it may do more harm than good.

 Although not recommended for routine use in England, it has become the standard care for melanoma patients in several countries including the United States, where it was estimated to cost over $686m in 2012.

 Melanoma is the fifth most common cancer in the UK, affecting one in 60 people.
 In the US it affects one in 50 people and, of the seven most common cancers, is the only one that is increasing.
 Sentinel node biopsy was developed in the US in the early 1990s to detect the early spread of cancer cells in patients with melanoma.
 It involves taking a small sample of the lymph node (gland) nearest to the melanoma for testing.
 If cancer cells are found, patients are advised to have surgery to remove some of the surrounding lymph nodes.